Kurt Braunohler: Radio and podcasts

 In February 2012, Braunohler was featured episode 457 of This American Life, "What I Did For Love," where he discussed his experience bringing the concept of rumspringa to his monogamous relationship of 13 years.
 He and his comedy partner Kristen Schaal also appeared on the "Loops" episode of Radiolab in October 2011, and in 2009 the two hosted "High Five! with Kurt and Kristen" on the Sirius XM Satellite Radio Raw Dog Channel.
 Braunohler also hosted The K Ohle with Kurt Braunohler podcast on the Nerdist network, as well as its spin-off, Emotional Hangs, with co-host Joe DeRosa.
 He has since become the co-host of Bananas, a podcast on Exactly Right Podcast Network.

 In 2014, Braunohler guest starred in the episode "Namer vs. Namer" of John Hodgman's podcast Judge John Hodgman.

 TV and digital media

 In 2012 Braunohler hosted the improv game show Bunk on the Independent Film Channel.
 Since 2012 Braunohler has been an occasional voice contributor to Fox's animated series Bob's Burgers, and he is a frequent roundtable guest on the E! network show Chelsea Lately.
 He has also performed on Comedy Central's John Oliver Presents.
 Braunohler was active on Vine, and was named one of the best comedians using the video phone app by Funny or Die.

 Braunohler's first television special premiered on Comedy Central on March 3, 2017.

 Personal life

-Braunohler was born in Neptune, New Jersey.
-He attended Johns Hopkins University in Baltimore, Maryland.
-He became engaged to Lauren Cook in April 2014, and the two were married on September 28, 2014.
+Braunholer lived in Asbury Park, New Jersey, before moving to Neptune City, New Jersey.He graduated from the Christian Brothers Academy in 1994.
+He majored in both English and philosophy at Johns Hopkins University, Baltimore.
+He became engaged to Lauren Cook in April 2014, and the two got married on September 28, 2014.